aetperf/aetperf.github.io/_posts/2023-08-30-Vector-similarity-search-with-pgvector.md

 In this section, we provide a set of functions that allow you to perform a similarity search based on text input, enabling you to find relevant articles from the dataset that are similar to the provided input.

 The following function takes an embedding `emb` and performs a similarity search using a Common Table Expression.
 It calculates the similarity between the provided embedding and the content vectors of articles in the dataset.
 The articles are ordered by ascending similarity and limited to a specified count `match_count`.
-The function returns a DataFrame containing the article IDs, titles, and their similarity scores.
+The function returns a dataframe containing the article IDs, titles, and their similarity scores.

 ```python
 def similarity_search_from emb(emb, conn, match_threshold=0.75, match_count=10):